MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

     - Compressed, encrypted: small failure makes document unreadable
     - Variation: Repairable documents
     - Small failure damages only one segment
-- Model this as a set of smaller docs
+- Model this as a collection of smaller docs